 In nearly two-thirds of cases of chronic kidney disease (CKD) in the United States, the underlying cause is diabetes and/or hypertension.
 Overall, among patients with diabetes and hypertension, integration of healthy eating and increased physical exercise (healthy moving) with convention medical care is associated with improved outcomes.
+Even when exercising at home or at a 24 hour gym, the results are beneficial since any kind of physical activity is great for maintaining a healthy lifestyle.

 The integration of health eating with conventional medical care for patients with CKD due to diabetes and/or hypertension may reduce adverse outcomes, according to Donald Wesson, MD, MBA, FACP, FASN, and colleagues.
 Individuals with low socioeconomic status (SES) are a disproportionally high risk for CKD; Medicaid is the US federal government program designed to support the health needs of those with low SES.